danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 #### search function

 [jsoncons::jmespath::search](search.md) takes two arguments, a [basic_json](../basic_json.md)
-and a JMESPath expression, and returns a `basic_json` result.
+and a JMESPath expression string, and returns a `basic_json` result.
 This is the simplest way to compile and evaluate a JMESPath expression.

 ```c++